Aljosa3/senti_system/docs/governance/F65_GOVERNANCE_CLARIFICATIONS.md

 - Phase f65 **remains in progress** until all completion criteria, including Chat Core enforcement, are satisfied.

 This clarification resolves W6.

+---

+## (B) F65 Governance Closure Statement

+This section formally closes Phase f65 governance clarification.

+All WARNINGS identified during the Phase f65 Post-Lock Sanity Review (W1–W6) have been explicitly resolved through normative clarification, without introducing new functionality, authority, or behavioral change.

+No unresolved governance ambiguities remain.

+The following conditions are hereby declared satisfied:

+- All authority boundaries relevant to Phase f65 are explicit and unambiguous.
+- No clarification introduces normative expansion beyond F65.
+- No clarification weakens or reinterprets F65 completion criteria.
+- No governance decisions rely on implicit assumptions or contextual memory.

+With the adoption of this document, Phase f65 governance clarification is complete.

+Any further work related to Chat Core enforcement, optimization behavior, or system execution occurs **outside** Phase f65 and constitutes a subsequent implementation phase, subject to the constraints established by F65.

+This document is final, binding, and closed.